 View and modify an Ad's settings.
 The Ad Tag, Start/End Date/Time, Landing URL, and most other fields are on this tab.
 The layout of this screen differs per Ad Type.

-Determine whether or not you’re creative been audited on certain Ad Exchanges.
+Determine whether or not your creative has been audited on certain Ad Exchanges.
 Additionally, when Zeta blacklists an Ad, you may click to remove it or update it and try again.
 If you pursue the latter case, remove it from any Blacklist by selecting Remove.
-See the Ad Audit Status Overview article for more information.

 General Guidelines for Ads